Puss in Boots: The Three Diablos: Plot

-Some time after the Golden Goose incident, Puss in Boots is riding his horse through the desert contemplating the crossroads he found himself at -outlaw or hero?- when he is captured by Italian knights.
+Some time after the Golden Goose incident, Puss in Boots is riding his horse through the desert contemplating the crossroads he found himself at when he is captured by Italian knights.
 He is then taken to Princess Alessandra Belagomba, whose "Heart of Fire" Ruby, the crown jewel of her kingdom, is missing.
 At first, Puss believes he is being wrongfully charged for the theft, but it later turns out that the Princess only wants to hire him based on his reputation, revealing that a French thief called "The Whisperer" was the one who committed the crime and that the Princess' knights have captured his three henchmen.
 The henchmen turn out to be three kittens, whom the princess refers to as "Diablos".
 Though Puss cannot believe that such innocent creatures could be thieves, the princess and her guards are terrified of them.
 The Diablos agree to help Puss on the premise that they will be free if they return the ruby.

 When Puss takes the Diablos to the desert, they quickly turn on him (revealing their backstabbing nature) and bury him alive.
 Puss later escapes and recaptures the Diablos using his wide eyes against theirs.
 That night, he talks about sending them back to jail for double-crossing him, but he learns that they have no family and are orphans like him.
 He then sympathetically tells them how he also knows it's tough growing up not knowing whom to trust and being betrayed, making an example of how Humpty led him down the wrong path, just as the Whisperer has done to them.
-Puss then decides to point the Diablos in the right direction and trains them how to fight and plays with them, becoming friends.
+Puss then decides to point the Diablos in the right direction and trains them how to fight and play with them, becoming friends.
 He also gives them names: Perla (because she is one of a kind), another Gonzalo (for his scrappy temper) and the other Sir Timoteo Montenegro the Third (a title is all he needs).